gxc-international-innovation-challenge/gxc-team-13/README.md

 They can collaborates with other companies, get advices and individual measures from ECOPROFIT program. \
 Based on their progress, businesses will be awarded an ecolution label to promote more consumer support for environmentally responsible businesses.

+### The core freatures
+The core features of Ecolution are to provide a stronger network of companies for information sharing through our network, to assign an EcoLabel system to boost companies' social image, and to provide easier carbon emissions tracking.
+With these features in mind, we decided to use a sticky sidebar that allows for easy movement between the core features as well as a sticky header.
+The updated sticky sidebar includes tabs with reworked names and consistent icons: Dashboard, Graphs, Input Forms, News Feed, Participants, EcoLabels, Ecoprofit, and My Messages.
+The user can also access their company profile, settings, and logout button.

 ### Carbon Tracking

 Ecolution provides user-friendly graphs that are available through the dashboard.
 The inputted carbon data from the companies are used to generate user-friendly graphs to motivate companies to continue on their journey to carbon neutrality.